 The World Finance Legal Awards 2012 named Marc as Best Lawyer, UK and he was also listed in Thomson Reuters’ London “Super Lawyers” for Commercial Litigation.

-Representative examples of Marc’s Court cases include the following matters which have been the subject of the following reported judgments:
+Representative examples of Marc’s Court cases include the following matters which have been the subject of reported judgments:

 - RBS -v- Highland Financial Partners LP & Ors EWCA Civ 328 – a high profile case relating to a claim brought by RBS for an anti-suit injunction seeking to block fraud claims against the bank in Texas for more than $100 million.
 Highland, a Texas based hedge fund client, counterclaimed that RBS had obtained a judgment from the Court by fraud.
 RBS’s claims were dismissed and the bank was found to have lied repeatedly to the Court.
 In the Court of Appeal, not only was the Commercial Court’s judgment upheld but the Court also struck down RBS’s judgment for fraud.
 RBS was represented by magic circle firm Linklaters.
 For more details see our Press Release.